dhis2/training-docs/content/design_for_data_use/lg_indicators.md

 3. Create indicators in the maintenance app
 4. Create indicator groups and group sets in the maintenance app
 5. Describe the relationship between indicators and analytics

-## Time Requirements

-- Live Demo:
-- Hands-on Exercises:
-- Assignment:

-## Background

-## Preparations

-## Best Practices

-## Quick Guide

-1. Review the indicators presentation
-2. Review the different types of indicators via the analysis apps
-   1. Review the chart "EMIS - Net Enrollment in Primary, this year" in data visualizer
-   2. Review the chart "EPI - Routine coverage (%), this year
-   3. Review the chart BCG coverage (%), this year
-   4. Create a new chart using indicator groups
-      1. Chart Type: Year over year (line)
-      2. Data Type : Indicators
-      3. Indicator group: Immunization - coverages
-         1. Review the indicator group selection
-      4. Indicator Name: OPV3 Coverage
-      5. Organisation unit: Lao
-      6. Series: This year, last 5 years
-      7. Category: Months per year

-STOP - Perform Exercise 1

-1. Show how to create indicators in maintenance
-   1. Create an indicator type
-   2. Create a new indicator

-STOP - Perform Exercise 2

-1. Create an indicator using an attribute
-   1. Search for the category option combination ID
-   2. Place the ID in your numerator

-STOP - Perform Exercise 3

-1. Review the process of creating indicator groups
-2. Explain connection of indicators to analytics and use the created indicators and indicator groups in visualizer

-STOP - Perform Exercise 4

-## Live Demo step by step

-### Review the indicators presentation

-### Review the different types of indicators via the analysis apps
+## Exercise 1 - Review the different types of indicators via the analysis apps

-#### Review the chart "EMIS - Net Enrollment in Primary, this year" in data visualizer.
+### Review the chart "EMIS - Net Enrollment in Primary, this year" in data visualizer.

 This indicator consists of the number of total net enrollments of children aged 6-12 divided by the number of total estimated children 6-12.
 It is further seperated by the attribute category school term.

 ![indicator1-chart](images/indicators/indicator1-chart.png)

-#### Review the chart "EPI - Routine coverage (%), this year"
+### Review the chart "EPI - Routine coverage (%), this year"

 This chart shows us coverage rates, but applies the principles of annualisation.
 Numerators for the indicators on display are taken from data entered in DHIS2 on a monthly basis, however the denominators are yearly population estimates.
 In this scenario, the numerator is being multipled by a factor of 12 such that the annualised output can be displayed month-to-month.

 ![indicator2-chart](images/indicators/indicator2-chart.png)

-#### Review the chart BCG coverage (%), this year
+### Review the chart BCG coverage (%), this year

 This is annualised as we have discussed, but the numerator for this indicator is actually using the attribute category for results directly in its formula.